General Manager: Mr. Sanjay Nischal

 Air-conditioned coaches from New Delhi, Mumbai, Ahemdabad, Jodhpur, and Udaipur

-As much this place is apt for a holiday, its architecture and planning make it ideal for weddings too.
-The essence of royalty that this place provides is absolutely consummate and exquisite.
-With its impeccable planning, the nooks and corners of this estate have been constructed and renovated to fulfil the traditions and needs of a proper conventional marriage to make it even more auspicious.
+Not only is it an ideal place to stay, but its architecture and design make it an excellent venue for a royal wedding.
+The essence of grandeur provided by this location is absolutely immaculate and astounding.
+The nooks and corners of this estate have been developed and refurbished with exquisite planning to fulfill the customs and desires of proper traditional marriage and make it even more auspicious.

 At the hotel